googleapis/google-cloud-ruby/google-cloud-storage_transfer/README.md

-# Ruby Client for the Storage Transfer Service API
+# Ruby Client for the Storage Transfer API

-API Client library for the Storage Transfer Service API

-Storage Transfer Service allows you to quickly import online data into Cloud Storage.
-You can also set up a repeating schedule for transferring data, as well as transfer data within Cloud Storage, from one bucket to another.
+Transfers data from external data sources to a Google Cloud Storage bucket or between Google Cloud Storage buckets.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-storage_transfer-v*`.